1987 Swazi general election

 General elections were held in Swaziland in November 1987, having originally been scheduled for 1988, but brought forward due to tensions in the country.
-The elections was held using the 'Tinkhundla' system, in which voters elected members to an electoral college, who then selected 40 non-party candidates for the Parliament, whilst the King appointed a further ten.
+The elections were held using the 'Tinkhundla' system, in which voters elected members to an electoral college, who then selected 40 non-party candidates for the Parliament, whilst the King appointed a further ten.
 Unlike previous elections, all forty of the selected candidates were new to parliament.